harvard-lil/accessibility-tools/code/footnotes/README.md

 until people focus on it.](../hidden-text/)

 3. See [example.html](./example.html) for a basic implementation of accessible footnotes.
+Open the source in your browser to see how it works!
 Sample css, html, and js is included, along with explanatory comments.
 Of note:

    - The marker of each note is a link.
    - It is easy to see when the marker has keyboard focus.